Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 ## Troubleshooting
 ### General
-Key Vault clients raise exceptions defined in [azure-core][azure_core_exceptions].
+Confidential Ledger clients raise exceptions defined in [azure-core][azure_core_exceptions].
 For example, if you try to get a transaction that doesn't exist, `ConfidentialLedgerClient` raises [ResourceNotFoundError](https://aka.ms/azsdk-python-core-exceptions-resource-not-found-error):

 ```python
 from azure.identity import DefaultAzureCredential